Puck Guide

 Home Server: No ongoing costs, full control, uses your bandwidth/electricity.
 Best for friends & family servers.

-VPS Providers
+VPS providers

 Operating System